Say it with me: Steak. Mushrooms. Caramelized Onions. Pub Cheese. PRETZEL CALZONES.

 - pretzel or coarse salt

-Divide dough into four equal balls.
-Roll each ball into an 10” circle about 1/4" thick on a lightly floured surface.
+- Divide dough into eight equal balls.
+Roll each ball into an 8” circle on a lightly floured surface.

-Spoon a quarter of the filling in the center of each circle and fold dough in half.
+- Spoon an eighth of the filling in the center of each circle and fold dough in half.
 Pinch tightly around the semi-circle to seal.